agbanil/log-infra/README.md

 ## Improvements
 - Having a pipeline for the infrastructure
-- Move the nginx ingress step to an actual terraform helm step (like external dns)
+- Move the nginx ingress step to an actual terraform helm step (like the way external dns is at the moment)